- Adjunct Professor of Art

 B.A. in art education with studio emphases in drawing and art history, University of Northern Iowa, 1974

 I have had the privilege of teaching at Simpson College since 2004.
-I’m in charge of the art education major and teach elementary and secondary art methods classes, supervise art practicum students and student teachers and teach drawing, painting and design.
+I teach elementary and secondary art methods classes, supervise art practicum students and student teachers and teach drawing, painting and design.
 I also teach classes in the education department.
 I am a board member of BRAVO Greater Des Moines, which distributes over $2 million to Central Iowa art, science and humanities organizations.

 I am a painter and potter and create my own work in my studio in Indianola and my work has been exhibited throughout the United States.
 I’m also a writer and have been writing a newspaper column for 25 years and have done freelance writing for many newspapers and magazines.